YonatanKof/wwape/content/posts/How to shortcuts plugin for Sketch.md

 ---
-title: Shortcuts for Sketch - Plugin and OS
+title: Shortcuts for Sketch App
 author_name: Yonatan Ben Knnan
 urlname: shortcuts-for-sketch
 date: 2020-07-12
 updated: 2019-02-06
 published: true
-tags: ['Sketch','Productivity', 'Git']
+tags: ['Sketch','Productivity', 'Shortcuts']
 cover_image: ./images/rotateme.svg
 cover_caption: Polls on the beach
 canonical_url: false
-description: How to create, edit or remove shortcuts for a Sketch plugin
+description: How to create, edit or remove shortcuts for a Sketch plugins
 ---

-There's a thing you're doing all day long - moving your hands and cursor to control your apps - When you add up all these small movements you'll quickly end up whit a big wasteful repetition.
+There's a thing you're doing all day long - moving your hands and cursor to control your apps -**** When you add up all these small movements you'll quickly end up whit a big wasteful repetition.
 You might have missed it because it's small.
 You might haven't deal with it because you don't know how - Whatever the reason you've let it slide, it's a wast of your time and **this post is for you!**

 # The painful movement of the hand
 Seeing top notch developers working without lifting their hands form the keyboard made me think _is there a way for me to work that way?_ So elegant, so efficient, keeping your hands from a wrist infection.
 At around 2015 the answer was a **soft no** - I've customized every possible shortcut in _Illustrator_.
 The nicest thing about Illustrator shortcuts was the ease of creating and managing shortcuts with the `Keyboard Shortcuts` panel _(Fig.Ill)_. but some basic functionalities like resizing a shape wasn't available to begin with, so no shortcut could be assigned.